- By Jim Colucci

 Still Going Strong, Of Course

 It’d taken months to get the interview because, even before her latest “comeback” in 2010, Betty White remained one of the busiest actresses in Hollywood.
-And as she approaches her 94th birthday on Jan.
+And on her 95th birthday on Jan.
 17, she’s still going strong.

 AfterThe Golden Girls ended in 1992, the then 70-something Betty kept busy not only with a season of the short-lived CBS sequel series Golden Palace, but by appearing in a regular roles in the short-lived sitcom Bob, opposite Bob Newhart.
 Four more TV series followed, as well as scene-stealing turns in a number of films.